5 Reasons Your Ski Boots Might Be Hurting Your Feet

 2. Wrong Flex

 A common issue that causes pain for skiers is using a boot with the wrong kind of flex.
 The flex rating on a boot determines how stiff or relaxed the tongues feel when you lean your shins into them.
-A lower flex rating means the boot will offer a lot of give and a higher rating means your shins will be met with a lot of resistance.
+A lower flex rating means the boot will offer a lot of give and a higher rating means stiffer boots, and your shins will be met with a lot of resistance.

 For more info on getting the perfect fit and flex, check out Aidan Anderson’s “The Expert Guide to Buying Properly-Fitting Ski Boots”

 3. Pressure Points